pereruannabaala/Image_Processing/README.md

 - Demonstrates the difference between BGR (OpenCV default) and RGB (Matplotlib expected format).
 - Corrects color display by reversing color channels.

+5 **Splitting and Merging Color Channels**

+- Splits an image into its Blue, Green, and Red channels.
+- Displays each color channel separately.
+- Merges channels back into a complete image.